 Column Spanning Constraints

 - Range Selection will not work correctly when spanning cells.
-This is because it is not possible to cover all scenarios, a range is no longer a perfect rectangle.
+This is because it is not possible to cover all scenarios, as a range is no longer a perfect rectangle.